 Arabian Nights Presentation:

-• 1/4 oz parfum purse flacon with round cut mirror with velvet pouch
+- A 1/4 oz parfum purse flacon adorned with a round cut mirror, accompanied by a plush velvet pouch for a touch of luxury.

-• 1 oz trapezoidal clear glass bottle with flat rectangular stopper
+- Similarly, the 1 oz trapezoidal clear glass bottle with a flat rectangular stopper combines functionality with chic simplicity.

-• square clear glass bottle with flat rectangular stopper
+- Lastly, a square clear glass bottle with a flat rectangular stopper presents a timeless and versatile option for showcasing the fragrance.

 Fate of the Fragrance: